 Keep the last 10 eligible calendar days.

 If the minimum number of days cannot be met, a minimum of five (5) calendar days will be used.
+If the target these targets cannot be met, please see refer to ISO Tariff section 4.13.4.1.a.

 Generate unadjusted baseline:

 Unweighted: Simply averaged to generate the baseline